-Requirements for Investment Managers and Advisors.
+Sec.
+121.606.
+Ethics, Certification and Disclosure Requirements for Investment Managers and Advisors.

-(a) Any investment manager or advisor of the Police and Fire Pension Fund who has discretionary authority for any investment of the fund, any custodian of Fund assets, and any investment consultant retained by the Board shall agree to certify, annually, to the Financial Investment and Advisory Committee and to the Board of Trustees, no later than the January 31 following the previous calendar year, that:

-(1) The investment manager, or advisor, custodian or investment consultant acknowledges that the manager or advisor serves as a fiduciary to the Police and Fire Pension Fund and agrees to be bound by all responsibilities of a fiduciary;

-(2) All investment decisions made by the investment manager, er advisor, custodian or investment consultant on behalf of the Police and Fire Pension Fund are made in the best interests of the {00054865.DOC;1}{00054865.DOC;1}{00054865.DOC;1}{00054865.DOC;1}59

-Fund and not made in a manner to the advantage of such investment adviseor, or manager, custodian, investment consultant, other persons, or clients to the detriment of the Fund;

-(3) Appropriate policies, procedures, or other safeguards have been adopted and implemented by such manager, or advisor, custodian, or investment consultant to ensure that relationships with any affiliated persons or entities do not adversely influence the investment decisions made on behalf of the Police and Fire Pension Fund;

-(4) The investment manager, or advisor, custodian or investment consultant is not the subject of a claim or litigation brought by a present or former client or by a regulatory agency asserting that such investment manager, or advisor, custodian or investment consultant has breached its fiduciary responsibilities, or, if such be the case, the investment manager, or advisor, custodian, or investment consultant shall disclose the particulars of each such claim or litigation;
+- (a) Any investment manager or advisor of the Police and Fire Pension Fund who has discretionary authority for any investment of the fund, any custodian of Fund assets, and any investment consultant retained by the Board shall agree to certify, annually, to the Financial Investment and Advisory Committee and to the Board of Trustees, no later than the January 31 following the previous calendar year, that: - (1) The investment manager, advisor, custodian, or investment consultant acknowledges that the manager or advisor serves as a fiduciary to the Police and Fire Pension Fund and agrees to be bound by all responsibilities of a fiduciary; - (2) All investment decisions made by the investment manager, advisor, custodian, or investment consultant on behalf of the Police and Fire Pension Fund are made in the best interests of the Fund and not made in a manner to the advantage of such investment advisor, manager, custodian, investment consultant, other persons, or clients to the detriment of the Fund; - (3) Appropriate policies, procedures, or other safeguards have been adopted and implemented by such manager, advisor, custodian, or investment consultant to ensure that relationships with any affiliated persons or entities do not adversely influence the investment decisions made on behalf of the Police and Fire Pension Fund; - (4) The investment manager, advisor, custodian, or investment consultant is not the subject of a claim or litigation brought by a present or former client or by a regulatory agency asserting that such investment manager, advisor, custodian, or investment consultant has breached its fiduciary responsibilities, or, if such be the case, the investment manager, advisor, custodian, or investment consultant shall disclose the particulars of each such claim or litigation;

-(5) A written code of ethics, conduct, or other set of standards, as submitted by the investment manager or advisor to the Financial Investment and Advisory Committee and the Board of Trustees and accepted by both the Financial Investment and Advisory Committee and the Board of Trustees, (i) governs the professional behavior and expectations of owners, general partners, directors or managers, officers, and employees of the investment adviseor, or manager, custodian or investment consultant; (ii) has been adopted and implemented; and (iii) is effectively monitored and enforced; and

-(6) Policies of the Board concerning prohibited business relationships among family members and other related parties have been complied with.

-(b) Any investment manager, or advisor, custodian or investment {00054865.DOC;1}{00054865.DOC;1}{00054865.DOC;1}{00054865.DOC;1}60 consultant of the Police and Fire Pension Fund who has discretionary authority for any investment of the Police and Fire Pension Fund shall agree to disclose annually to the Financial Investment and Advisory Committee and to the Board, no later than the January 31 following the previous calendar year:

-Formatted: Strikethrough Formatted: Strikethrough

-(1) Any known circumstances or situations that a prudent person could expect to create an actual or potential conflict of interest, including specifically (i) any material interests in or with financial institutions with which officers and employees conduct business on behalf of the Police and Fire Pension Fund, and (ii) any personal financial or investment positions of the investment manager, of advisor, custodian or investment consultant that could be related to the performance of an investment program of the Police and Fire Pension Fund over which the investment advisor, or manager, custodian or investment consultant has discretionary investment authority on behalf of the Police and Fire Pension Fund; and
+- (5) A written code of ethics, conduct, or other set of standards, as submitted by the investment manager or advisor to the Financial Investment and Advisory Committee and the Board of Trustees and accepted by both the Financial Investment and Advisory Committee and the Board of Trustees, (i) governs the professional behavior and expectations of owners, general partners, directors or managers, officers, and employees of the investment advisor, manager, custodian, or investment consultant; (ii) has been adopted and implemented; and (iii) is effectively monitored and enforced; and - (6) Policies of the Board concerning prohibited business relationships among family members and other related parties have been complied with. - (b) Any investment manager, advisor, custodian, or investment consultant of the Police and Fire Pension Fund who has discretionary authority for any investment of the Police and Fire Pension Fund shall agree to disclose annually to the Financial Investment and Advisory Committee and to the Board, no later than the January 31 following the previous calendar year: - (1) Any known circumstances or situations that a prudent person could expect to create an actual or potential conflict of interest, including specifically (i) any material interests in or with financial institutions with which officers and employees conduct business on behalf of the Police and Fire Pension Fund, and (ii) any personal financial or investment positions of the investment manager, advisor, custodian, or investment consultant that could be related to the performance of an investment program of the Police and Fire Pension Fund over which the investment manager, advisor, custodian, or investment consultant has discretionary investment authority on behalf of the Police and Fire Pension Fund; and